DanDigits/Project_Merit/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your local browser to see the result, this is done on the local device as well.
+Open [http://localhost:3000](http://localhost:3000) with your local browser to see the result.

 ## Documentation